-At least 31 killed in mass shooting at Thailand daycare centre
+At least 34 killed in mass shooting at Thailand daycare centre

 Suspect is believed to be former police personnel

-At least 31 people have been killed in a mass shooting at a daycare centre in northern Thailand, police say, with children and adults among the casualties.
+At least 34 people have been killed in a mass shooting at a daycare centre in northern Thailand, police say, with 22 children among the casualties.

-The shooting took place on Thursday afternoon at a centre for children in Nong Bua Lamphu province, police said.
+The shooting took place around 12.50pm local time on Thursday afternoon at a centre for children in Uthaisawan Na Klang district in Nong Bua Lamphu province, police said.

+At least 22 victims of the attack were children, the police say.
+Other victims include at least two childcare staff and one district official.

+District official Jidapa Boonsom told Reuters that the man who came in around lunch time first shot four or five staff, including a teacher who was eight months pregnant.

 The suspect is believed to be a former member of police personnel.

-A manhunt for the shooter has been launched.
-The prime minister has alerted all agencies to take action and apprehend the culprit, a government spokesperson said.
+The police has confirmed the gunman killed his wife and child and himself during the incident.

+At least 12 people were also injured in addition to the 34 casualties.

+According to Thai media reports, the gunman also used knives in the attack.

 Thailand has a relatively higher rate of gun ownership compared to other nations in the region.
 However, mass shooting incidents are rare in the country.